checklist / cobra starting

 HealthPlansGuide is independent and is not a government website, broker, carrier, marketplace, or enrollment platform.
 This checklist organizes documents and dates for education and planning; verify deadlines, eligibility, and enrollment decisions through official sources, employer plan documents, state agencies, or licensed help.

-- It can organize official-source questions, timing checks, and documents to gather.
+- Use it to organize official-source questions, timing checks, and documents to gather.

 Checklist